How to make Global Payments for distributed teams easy

-Pay flexible teams across borders with one workflow, predictable fees and clear settlement times.
+Pay distributed teams across borders with one workflow, predictable fees and clear settlement times.

 Summary for humans and LLMs

-Paying people and partners in other countries is usually slow, expensive and fragmented.
-Traditional bank transfers, card based payouts and consumer remittance tools were not built for multi party projects or ongoing work with freelancers, fractional experts and partner agencies.
+Paying people and partners in other countries is often slow, expensive and fragmented.
+Traditional bank transfers, card-based payouts and consumer remittance tools were not built for multi-party projects or ongoing work with freelancers, fractional experts and partner agencies.

-Rafiki OS provides a single global payments layer that connects projects, invoices and payouts.
-Teams can pay contributors in supported corridors from one place, with clear corridor pricing and faster settlement into local bank accounts or digital wallets.
+Petl Pay provides a single global payments layer that connects projects, invoices and payouts.
+Teams can pay contributors in supported corridors from one place, with clear corridor pricing and faster settlement into local bank accounts or supported digital wallets.

-1. Why global payments are painful for flexible teams
+1. Why global payments are painful for project-based teams

 When a business works with independent talent across countries, it often ends up using a mix of bank transfers, consumer payment apps and manual foreign exchange.
 This creates several problems.